 Barry began journalism in South Africa as a correspondent for the Financial Mail in Johannesburg and later for NBC News.
 He covered the liberation wars in Zimbabwe, Namibia and Angola.
 On June 16, 1976 he was in Soweto on the first day of the student uprising.
 After three years in southern Africa he joined VOA in Washington.

-Notable interviews include Ronald Reagan, Warren Buffett, Milton Friedman, Vaclav Havel, James Baker, Jack Welch, Desmond Tutu, Jerry Garcia, playwright Athol Fugard, quality control guru W. Edwards Deming, and economist Stanley Fischer.
-He co-anchored from the US Capitol VOA’s live global broadcast of President Reagan’s inauguration.
+Notable interviews include presidential candidate Ronald Reagan in 1980, Warren Buffett, Milton Friedman, Vaclav Havel, James Baker, Jack Welch, Desmond Tutu, Jerry Garcia, playwright Athol Fugard, quality control guru W. Edwards Deming, and esteemed economist and Federal Reserve vice-chairman Stanley Fischer.
+Barry co-anchored from the US Capitol VOA’s live broadcast of President Reagan’s inauguration in 1981.
 During the 1987 Wall Street crash, he was frequently interviewed by RTHK radio in Hong Kong, the beginning of an enduring professional affiliation.

 Barry has journeyed 2,500 miles by bicycle through 15 countries in Eastern Europe from Estonia to Albania.
 His account of that adventure, Exploring New Europe: A Bicycle Journey was published in 2017.

 Barry’s first career was teaching.
 He was instructor of economics at Northern Michigan University and of social science at Western Michigan University.
 Earlier he taught history and government in the Kalamazoo public schools.
 In 2011 and 2012 he was a guest lecturer at Kingswood College in Grahamstown, South Africa.
-He holds bachelor’s and master’s degrees in economics from Western Michigan University and participated in month-long graduate seminars at Oxford University and in Yugoslavia.
+He holds bachelor’s and master’s degrees in economics from Western Michigan University.
+As part of his master’s program Barry completed month-long graduate seminars at Oxford University and the following year in Yugoslavia.

 At age 19 Barry joined the Swedish freighter Parrakoola as a deck hand, a job he held for five months while the ship sailed from San Francisco to Australia and back.
-Later he had summer jobs as a waiter for transatlantic crossings of the Norwegian liner Oslofyord and Dutch liner Statendam.
-In 1965 he was a trainee in the foreign exchange department of Svenska Handelsbanken in Stockholm.
+Later he worked summer jobs as a waiter aboard the MS Osloyfyord of the Norwegian American Line and the MS Statendam of the Holland American Line.
+In 1965 Barry was a trainee in the foreign exchange department of Svenska Handelsbanken in Stockholm.
 Barry grew up in Michigan and is a product of the Grand Rapids public schools.